Lance Nielsen: Recent work

 Nielsen directed two plays with Tom Hardy's Shotgun Theatre Company in 2006 and early 2007 respectively and wrote Pressure, the documentary drama about the life of Colin Stagg.
 This is loosely based on a script he wrote six years earlier for the theatre, which even back then advanced the proposition that Stagg was entirely innocent of the offences he was then accused of.
 Nielsen was also involved in another production with actors Dan Styles and Gideon Turner called Jericho's Walls Are Falling, which he also wrote and directed.
 Dan Styles was also the producer of the trailer.
-Although the trailer was produced, funding for the film was found and lost five times during the 2008 crash and it is now in turnaround.
+Although the trailer was produced, funding for the film was found and lost five times during the Great Recession and it is now in turnaround.
 Jericho was wrongly called The Band Plays again in an interview on line.

 Nielsen directed two plays in 2010, 12 Angry Women, with an all female, all ethnic cast, which was a success and Fragile, co-written by Angela Thomas.
 Fragile was a financial and critical failure.
 After this Nielsen briefly left the industry, but in February 2012 was invited by his friend Chris Jones, to attend a weekend of the Guerrilla Filmmakers Network that he was running, which resulted in him meeting Greek film makers Carmen Zografou, Iria Pizania, Kyriaki Fotiadou, Angela Angelidis and Ioanna Petinaraki.
 The six of them began producing The Journey, which Nielsen was already writing for actor Jason Flemyng.
 Nielsen also wrote a short for the 48-hour Sci-Fi Challenge, 'By The Lake', which was produced by Adele Kirby.
 He wrote two other scripts in 2012, "The Last Submarine" and "Gaddafi", which is about the last 90 minutes of the life of the former Libyan dictator.
 Nielsen directed a short about Londoners views on Gaddafi in August 2012.
 He wrote the screenplay of "We Are Home", a drama based on the events that led to the underdog Zambian football team winning the African Cup of Nations in 2012.
 The script includes the background of the Zambian Air Disaster of 1993.

 Nielsen is also making a short documentary about the life of Danny Nicoletta who found fame himself by his association with Harvey Milk in San Francisco.
 He is also making a documentary about the life of Cameron Adams, who is better known as Cameron Bay, the porn star infected with HIV.
 He has completed shooting The Journey with actors Duncan Pow, Dickon Tolson, Mitchell Lewis, Marc Zammit, Lindsey Coulson and Jason Flemyng.
 The cast also includes Mitchell Lewis in his first major role since Rise of the Footsoldier and Velile Tshabalala from Doctor Who in her first big screen role.

 In 2016, Nielsen commenced pre-production on the war film Pegasus Bridge about the capture of the Caen canal and Orne river bridges on 6 June 1944, as part of the Normandy landings during the Second World War.